rstudio/visual-markdown-editing/docs/technical.md

 <img src="images/visual-editing-citation-search.png" width="426"/>

-Items from Zotero will appear alongside items from your bibliography with a small "Z" logo juxtoposed over them.
+Items from Zotero will appear alongside items from your bibliography with a small "Z" logo juxtaposed over them.
 If you insert a citation from Zotero that isn’t already in your bibliography then it will be automatically added to the bibliography.

 #### Desktop vs. Web

 If you are running both RStudio and Zotero on your desktop, then no special configuration is required for connecting to your Zotero library.
 If however you using RStudio Server and/or want to access your Zotero library over the web, then a few more steps are required.
-See the [Zotero Web API](additional#zotero-web-api) article for additonal details.
+See the [Zotero Web API](additional#zotero-web-api) article for additional details.

 ## Cross References